ANTH3401 Engaged Anthropology

 - Students are able to (1) demonstrate an understanding of key conceptual and methodological innovations in the fields of applied anthropology and sociology; (2) demonstrate knowledge of history of ideas and practice related to advocacy and ethics in the social sciences, with a particular focus on engaged/applied anthropology/sociology; (3) demonstrate an ability to engage with, critique and understand the ways that policy or law is informed by implicit theories of society; (4) demonstrate an ability to understand, investigate and discuss the nature of applied social sciences; and (5) develop a written and oral capacity to present clear, lucid, well-documented arguments, drawing on both theory and empirical or ethnographic material relevant to this unit in a collegial manner and setting.

-- Typically this unit is assessed in the following ways: (1) participation and preparation; (2) mid-semester assessment; and (3) essay.
+- Indicative assessments in this unit are as follows: (1) participation and preparation; (2) mid-semester assessment; and (3) essay.
 Further information is available in the unit outline.

 Supplementary assessment is not available in this unit except in the case of a bachelor's pass degree student who has obtained a mark of 45 to 49 overall and is currently enrolled in this unit, and it is the only remaining unit that the student must pass in order to complete their course.